 Children do some types of low-status work, the report adds, because children come from minority groups or populations that have long suffered discrimination. " In northern Europe, for example, child labourers are likely to be African or Turkish; in Argentina, many are Bolivian or Paraguayan; in Thailand, many are from Myanmar.
 An increasingly consumer-oriented culture, spurring the desire and expectation for consumer goods, can also lead children into work and away from school."

 What are some solutions to the problem of child labour?

 - Education — that helps children learn skills that will help them earn a living

 - Social services — that help children and families survive crises, such as disease, or loss of home and shelter

 - Family control of fertility — so that families are not burdened by children

 The ILO’s International Programme for the Elimination of Child Labor (IPEC) has explored many programs to help child labourers.
 See the IPEC documents on the ILO site.

 The 1989 Convention on the Rights of the Child calls for children to participate in important decisions that will affect their lives.

 Some educators and social scientists believe that one of the most important ways to help child workers is to ask their opinions, and involve them in constructing "solutions" to their own problems.
-Strong advocates of this approach are Boyden, Myers and Ling; Concerned for Working Children in Karnataka, India; many children’s "unions" and "movements," and the Save the Children family of non-governmental organizations.
+Strong advocates of this approach are: Boyden, Myers and Ling; Concerned for Working Children in Karnataka, India; many children’s "unions" and "movements," and the Save the Children family of non-governmental organisations.